 Damping Valve Function (Reference Graphic below).

 Dashpot Rising: When Dashpot/Fluid are rising, floating Ring(1) is in contact with Valve Seat.
 A miniscule [I measured this at 0.025" ] but important gap is located below Cylinder(2), between cylinder and Circlip(3), valve is therefore closed, and no fluid (other than the bypass leakage past Valve-Seat and Cylinder to Dashpot tube wall -see: The "5-7 Second Test") is allowed to flow.
 Here is where Damping Fluid viscosity determines flow resistance and thereby rate at which Dashpot is allowed to rise.

 Dashpot Falling: When Dashpot/Fluid are falling (center), Ring is lifted off its seat (gap is then located above cylinder and Ring, between Ring and Valve Seat surface of Rod, and Damping Oil is allowed to flow past seat without restriction, through Cylinder and Circlip.
-As the oil encounters very little resistance, dashpot falls quite freely to bridge.
+As the oil encounters very little resistance, dashpot is allowed to fall quite freely.

 Transition area: Dashpot can dither as it transitions between rising and falling, and Gap relocates from below to above Cylinder.